 Generally speaking, the central challenge to the traditional approach is data movement.
 If the data has to be moved from the historian to a time-series database or a relational database for integration with downstream systems, the data will have to move through a pipeline.
 Depending on the frequency of data movement, data storage and capacity can become issues as adequate resources have to be provisioned to store at a least minute interval.

-Let’s look at some estimated numbers based on data from an upstream client of ours.
+Let’s look at some estimated numbers based on data from an oil and gas client of ours.

 - Tags/Sensors = 30 Per Well